 Hi!
 I am Feresa, an evolutionary biologist investigating the molecular and cellular innovations that enable biological systems to persist, adapt, and diversify.

-I received my PhD at the University of Hawaiʻi at Mānoa in the Algal Biodiversity Lab (Sherwood Lab), where I studied how algae adapt across steep ecological gradients, from shallow to the mesophotic ecosystems.
+I received my PhD at the University of Hawaiʻi at Mānoa in the Algal Biodiversity Lab (Sherwood Lab), where I studied how algae diversify and adapt across steep ecological gradients, from shallow to the mesophotic ecosystems.
 Using comparative genomics, I focused on signatures of adaptation, including organelle evolution and the role of repetitive elements, such as introns, in genome expansion.

-I received my PhD at the University of Hawaiʻi at Mānoa in the Algal Biodiversity Lab (Sherwood Lab), where I studied how algae adapt across steep ecological gradients, from shallow to the mesophotic ecosystems.
+I received my PhD at the University of Hawaiʻi at Mānoa in the Algal Biodiversity Lab (Sherwood Lab), where I studied how algae diversify and adapt across steep ecological gradients, from shallow to the mesophotic ecosystems.
 Using comparative genomics, I focused on signatures of adaptation, including organelle evolution and the role of repetitive elements, such as introns, in genome expansion.

-📌 As a current postdoctoral researcher at University of California, Santa Cruz in the CnidoLab (Macias-Muñoz Lab), I investigate the cellular and molecular mechanisms that enable cnidarians to regenerate tissues and sustain stable symbiotic partnerships, focusing on the moon jellyfish, Aurelia labiata and upside-down jellyfish, Cassiopea andromeda.
+📌 As a current postdoctoral researcher at University of California, Santa Cruz in the CnidoLab (Macias-Muñoz Lab), I investigate the cellular and molecular mechanisms that enable cnidarians to regenerate tissues and sustain stable symbiotic partnerships, focusing on the moon jellyfish, Aurelia labiata and upside-down jellyfish, Cassiopea .
 By dissecting how these animals coordinate wound healing and regulate symbiosis, I aim to identify conserved and unique pathways that could be leveraged to enhance resilience in other systems, including reef-building corals and human tissues.

 At the heart of my work is a commitment to nourishing collective action toward deeper responsibilities with our oceans and with each other— ecologies of thought rooted in sustainability, care, and flourishing futures.
 Let's connect if you are interested in all things algae, cnidarians, and EvoDevoReg!